 This POA is used to authorize vehicle-related tasks, like selling a car, transferring its ownership, or renewing its registration.
 Vehicle POA is especially useful for people who are traveling or moving abroad and need someone to handle their vehicle.

-This is a key tool for business owners.
+This is a key tool for business owners and those handling e-commerce business setup in the UAE.
 It lets a company’s owner or shareholder delegate authority to an employee or a third party to handle business matters.
 Business POA can include managing bank accounts, signing contracts, or dealing with government departments.

 Family-Related POAs

-These specialized POAs handle personal and family matters:
+These specialized POAs handle family and private matters that include:

-- Marriage POA: Authorizes an agent to complete legal marriage procedures for the principal, following Sharia principles and with approval from the relevant Sharia Court.
+- Marriage POA: Authorizes an agent to complete legal marriage procedures for the principal, following Sharia principles and with approval from the relevant Sharia Court for Marriage POA.

 - Divorce POA: Grants an agent authority to manage divorce-related legal proceedings in accordance with Sharia law and court approval.